Bacha posh: Effects

 Developmental and clinical psychologist Diane Ehrensaft theorizes that, by behaving like boys, the bacha posh is not expressing their true gender identity, but simply conforming to parents' hopes and expectations.
-She cites parents offering their daughters privileges girls otherwise wouldn't get, such as the chance to cycle and to play soccer and cricket, as well as bacha posh complaining that they aren't comfortable around boys, and would rather live as a girl.
+She cites parents offering their daughters privileges girls otherwise would not get, such as the chance to cycle and to play soccer and cricket, as well as bacha posh complaining that they are not comfortable around boys, and would rather live as a girl.

-After having lived as bacha posh for some time though, most find it hard to socialize again with girls as they have become comfortable with socializing with boys.
-Elaha, who was a bacha posh for twenty years, but switched back to being a girl when she entered university, told the BBC that she switched back only because of traditions of society.
-One reason it's so hard for a bacha posh to return to girlhood is that they act the role of a boy when they are supposed to be developing their personalities, so they end up developing more stereotypical masculine personality traits.
+After having lived as bacha posh for some time though, most find it hard to socialize again with girls as they have become comfortable socializing with boys.
+One girl who was a bacha posh for twenty years, but switched back to being a girl when she entered university, told the BBC that she switched back only because of traditions of society.
+One reason it is so hard for a bacha posh to return to girlhood is that they act the role of a boy when they are supposed to be developing their personalities, so they end up developing more stereotypical masculine personality traits.
 Some bacha posh feel as if they've lost essential childhood memories and their identities as girls.
 Others feel that it was good to experience the freedoms that they would not have had if they'd been normal girls growing up in Afghanistan.
 The change itself can also be very hard as most, if not all, rights and privileges of the "boys" are taken away when transitioning back into a women's role; many women do not wish to go back upon experiencing the freedoms of a boy.
-Jenny Nordberg, author of The Underground Girls of Kabul, said that many don't return to live as women and that it is "very complicated psychologically" on an individual level.
+Jenny Nordberg, author of The Underground Girls of Kabul, said that many do not return to live as women and that it is "very complicated psychologically" on an individual level.

 When a bacha posh reaches marrying age, commonly at 15–17, and/or when their feminine forms become more pronounced, it is usually then that the father will decide to return the bacha posh to their female form again.
 Nevertheless, being a bacha posh of marriageable age, the women can have a say on the decision.
 However, if this means going against their father's wishes (and thereby, the family's wishes), the young bacha posh can end up further marginalized, without familial support in a highly family-oriented society.
 As the majority of bacha posh spend their prepubescent years in a male role, many skip learning the necessary skills to become the ideal wife.
 Subsequently, many experience anxiety over the transition to womanhood.

 The heart of the controversy over this practice, in terms of the recent movement for Afghan women's rights, is whether the practice of bacha posh empowers women and helps them succeed or if the practice is psychologically damaging.
 Many of the women who have gone through the process say they feel that the experience was empowering as well as smothering.
 The true problem, activists say, is not the practice itself, but women's rights in that society.